 Travel

-7 great island holidays where you won’t need a passport
+7 spectacular island holidays where you won’t need a passport

-Want to travel to beautiful places without jet lag or passport hassles?
-Bookmark one of Australia’s many beautiful islands for your next getaway.
+Want to travel to beautiful tropical places without jet lag or passport hassles?
+Bookmark one of Australia’s many stunning islands for your next getaway.

 By Carolyn Tate

-Want to get away from it all?
-Here are our favourite seven island destinations to explore:
+Want to get away from it all in the least stressful way possible?
+Here are our favourite island destinations to explore.

 If untouched landscapes, unbelievable wildlife and wholesome local produce are your idea of a good time, Kangaroo Island could be the holiday for you.